Call 01534 733162

 What To Do

 If you are on a statin start to incorporate foods higher in CoQ10.
 Heart is the best food source of CoQ10, with pork heart and beef heart topping the list at approximately 127 mcg/g and 113 mcg/g, respectively.
-If heart really isn’t your cup of tea try supplementing 100-200mg of Co-Q10, twice a day, with a fatty meal.
+If heart really isn’t your cup of tea try supplementing with CoQ10 (see below for details).

 Note: Although Co-Q10 supplementation has been found to be extremely safe it may affect bleeding rates in patients taking antiplatelet drugs or on warfarin, it may have an anti-hypertension effect when given with anti-hypertension drugs or it may lower insulin requirements for diabetic patients .
 So if any of these apply consult with your doctor first.

 Other studies have also demonstrated a potential role of Vitamin D for prevention and treatment of statin associated myopathy .
-It’s therefore a good idea to have your vitamin D levels checked and then dose according.
+It would therefore be sensible to also have your vitamin D levels checked and dose accordingly.

 Have you tried supplementing with CoQ10 or Vitamin D?
 Let us know in the comment section below.